On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Preliminaries on standard eigenvalues and eigenfunctions

 is bounded.
 Further by \cite[VIII.2]{Bbook} any function in $v\in H^1_{M}$ is almost everywhere equal to a function $\tilde v\in C(0,1]$ which is differentiable almost everywhere with

 Therefore we may assume w.l.g.~that any $v\in H^1_{M}$ is continuous in $(0,1]$ and satisfies \eqref{ffci}.
 This allows to introduce the set

 The spaces $H^1_M$ and $H^1_{0,M}$ can be seen as generalizations of the spaces of radial functions because when $M=N$ is an integer then $H^1_N$ is actually equal to $H^1_{\rad}(B)$ by \cite[Theorem 2.2]{DFetal}.
-Next we want to generalize the radial eigenvalues in the space $H^1_{0,M}$.
-To this end, for any $a(r)\in L^{\infty}(0,1)$, we extend the Sturm-Lioville problem \eqref{radial-eigenvalue-problem} to
+Next we generalize the radial eigenvalues by extending the Sturm-Lioville problem \eqref{radial-eigenvalue-problem} to

 where now $M\ge 2$ can assume any real value.
 By weak solution to \eqref{radial-eigenvalue-problem-M} we mean